-With us you are dealing directly with the business owner or audiometry technician rather than some back-office sales team so if you have a question it will be answered honestly and accurately, and we stand-by every result we provide and have no big company to hide behind.
-We are directly accountable for every audiometry result.
+With us you are dealing directly with the business owner or audiometric testing technician rather than some back-office sales team so if you have a question it will be answered honestly and accurately.
+We have no big company to hide behind.
+We are directly accountable for every result we provide.

-Do attendees need a noise-free period before their hearing test?
+Do attendees need a noise-free period before their audiometric test?

 We recommend reminding employees of the importance of wearing hearing protection on the day of their test.
 That way there is no excess noise exposure which they then need to recover from.

-As a backup we recommend 15 minutes noise-free before their test, but this can include walking to the audiometry unit, completing the pre-test health questionnaire in the waiting room, then reviewing it with the technician and having their ears examined with the otoscope.
-This will give the recommended 15 minutes before the actual ‘hear noise press button’ test itself begins.
+As a backup we recommend 15 minutes noise-free before their audiometric test, but this can include walking to the screening unit, completing the pre-test hearing health questionnaire in the waiting room, then reviewing it with the technician and having their ears examined with the otoscope.
+This will give the recommended 15 minutes before the actual ‘hear noise press button’ part of the test begins.

 Why use a noise specialist rather than an all-services company?